-- The most logical/easy topic for your literature survey is a topic related to your course project, given that your final report will need a (shorter) literature survey included. - If you are an undergrad, or a masters student without a research project yet, you may alternately want to choose a general area (like variance-reduced stochastic gradient, non-Gaussian graphical models, recurrent neural networks, matrix factorization, neural style transfer, Bayesian optimization, etc.) as your topic. - If you are a masters student that already has a thesis project, it could make sense to do a survey on a topic where ML intersects with your thesis (or where ML could intersect your thesis). - If you are a PhD student, you could use this an excuse to learn about a completely different topic than what you normally work on.
+- The most logical/easy topic for your literature survey is a topic related to your course project, given that your final report will need a (shorter) literature survey included. - If you are an undergrad, or a masters student without a research project yet, you may alternately want to choose a general area (like variance-reduced stochastic gradient, non-Gaussian graphical models, recurrent neural networks, matrix factorization, neural artistic style transfer, Bayesian optimization, etc.) as your topic. - If you are a masters student that already has a thesis project, it could make sense to do a survey on a topic where ML intersects with your thesis (or where ML could intersect your thesis). - If you are a PhD student, I would recommend using this an excuse to learn about a completely different topic than what you normally work on.
+Choose something hard that you would like to learn about, but previously haven't been to justify exploring carefully.
 This can be invaluable to your future research, because during your PhD it's often hard to allocate time to learn completely new topics.